Peter Diggle: Academic career

 From 1974 to 1983, Peter held a lectureship at Newcastle University for statistics before becoming a reader for the duration of 1984.
 While at Newcastle, he went under Robin Plackett’s wing, whose obituary he wrote.

 Spatial statistics was still a relatively new field in the 70s.
 Peter took part in organising conferences for this field.
 Virtually everyone in the country who worked in spatial statistics (between 30 – 50 people) would attend these conferences in Newcastle.

 He worked in the CSIRO division for Mathematics and Statistics in Australia.
 He started as a senior research scientist from 1985 – 1986.
 Then, from 1986 – 1987, he became a chief research scientist until his promotion to Chief of Division from 1987 – 1988.
 From 1988 – 2007, he became a professor of statistics at Lancaster University.

 Societal recognition

-In 1997 he was awarded the Guy Medal in Silver by the Royal Statistical Society.
+He was awarded the Guy Medal in Silver by the Royal Statistical Society in 1997 and the Guy Medal in Gold in 2024.

 His works have been recognised by many statistical societies, but some of the most notable recognitions are: